 No matter how hard couples try, going over your wedding budget (even just a little bit) is an all-too-common occurrence.
 But how is it that the final number is more than you want to spend when you've paid such close attention to the bottom line?
 It turns out, the culprit might be hidden in plain sight, as an expense you think you just can't live without (or one you forgot about until the last minute).
 Thankfully, wedding planners have seen it all, so we turned to the experts to help you keep an eye on those hidden costs.

-Be selective about favors.
 "My rule is that if it isn't interactive or edible, guests will leave it behind," says Keegan.
 "Monogrammed candles are cute, but no one is displaying your monogram in their home."
 Adds Mizrahi, "I like to have the favors pull double duty as escort cards.
 It eliminates the doubled materials of buying both labels and cards."
 By having a calligrapher create the escort cards, you'll end up with a consistent, elegant product—and if you're using the same calligrapher for things like envelopes and signage, you might be able to negotiate a better price.

-Are you ready for incidentals?
 Whether it's day-of paper products like menus and ceremony programs, welcome bags for out of town guests, signage for the bar, or bathroom amenities, these seemingly small costs can add up quickly.
 Be sure to mentally walk through the entire guest experience and think about anything you might need to buy, order, or account for—then add it to the budget!